yohannes2025/project-3-battleships/README.md

 ### Testing User Stories
 - Verified intuitive gameplay and clear turn prompts.
 - Ensured accurate score tracking and endgame conditions.

-### Lighthouse
-- Not applicable for a text-based game.

 ### Thank You Page
 - Displayed a thank-you message and final scores after the game ends.